Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Results

 \subsection{Additional Experiments}

-From the optimistic results on portfolio crash detection above, we explore the generalizability of TRR to a closely-related task.
+Additionally, we explore the generalizability of TRR to a closely-related task.
 In Macroeconomics, it is a crucial task to develop warning indicators for economic crisis events \cite{babecky2013leading, puttmann2018patterns, zheng2020coordinated}, in order for policymakers to take preemptive measures to mitigate these events.
 By viewing the global economy as a \textit{network of regional economies}, we can utilize our TRR framework to trace the impacts on each individual economy, then reason over these impacts to detect possible widespread crisis globally.
 For this task, instead of a binary prediction, we prompt the LLM to output the \textit{probability} of a global crisis, for its application as a continuous warning indicator.

 For this experiment, we now set our "portfolio" \textit{P} as a series of economies, \eg the American economy, European economy, Asian economy, \etc, and use TRR to trace the impacts of news events to these entities.
 For the crisis labels, we use the TED spread, which is the difference between the interest rates on interbank loans and short-term government debt.
 It has been shown in empirical works that a TED spread above 48 basis points is indicative of economic crisis \cite{boudt2017funding}, as lenders switch to safer government investments when they believe the risk of default on interbank loans is rising.
 We label the TED spread above 0.48 as a crisis.
-In addition, we also provide the past 5 days of TED spread data in the input LLM prompt for context.
+In addition, we also provide the past 5 days of TED spread data in the LLM prompt for context.

 For the baselines, we use the Financial Stress Indicator (FSI) \cite{puttmann2018patterns}, the volatility index (VIX) \cite{jiang2007extracting} and the yield curve (Yield) values \cite{harvey1986recovering} from the previous day as indicators.
-In particular, the FSI is one of the earliest works in economics that use newspaper articles as a financial indicator.
+In particular, the FSI is one of the earliest works in economics that use news articles as a financial indicator.
 This is done by searching the article headlines for financial keywords, such as "economy", "gold" or "railroads".
 The reporting frequency of these terms were found to correlate heavily with crisis events in the work \cite{puttmann2018patterns}.
-More details on our implementation, the dataset and baselines for this task is found in Appendix \ref{crisis_experiment}.
+More details on the implementation, dataset and baselines can be found in Appendix \ref{crisis_experiment}.